Location: Durham, North Carolina

 "Everyone hopes to be treated fairly, but they may not understand the system is stacked against them.
 Our purpose is to level the playing field in order to offer our clients the protection they deserve when the government takes their property."

 Mr. Jordan's charitable track record is extensive.
 He's a member of the American Association for Justice (AAJ) and the North Carolina Advocates for Justice (NCAJ), where he serves on their Ethics Committee and Legislative Committee.
 He previously chaired the Publications Committee and served on the NCAJ Board of Governors.
 He has served on so many NCAJ committees that he's been given their "Order of Service" award numerous times since the award's inception.
 Mr. Jordan has been a regular speaker at various continuing legal education (CLE) seminars, and served as a host and emcee for various legal programs.

-In addition to his work with the NCAJ, Mr. Jordan served in numerous roles on committees and subsections for the North Carolina Bar Association, and several years on the Advisory Board for the North Carolina Chapter of Mothers Against Drunk Driving (MADD).
+In addition to his work with NCAJ, Mr. Jordan has held various roles on committees and subsections for the North Carolina Bar Association as well as serving several years on the Advisory Board for the North Carolina Chapter of Mothers Against Drunk Driving (MADD).
 Mr. Jordan also authored parts of the North Carolina Personal Injury Liens Manual.
 He is active with his church, serving as a small group leader and filling in where needed.